zzzprojects/EntityFramework-Classic/docs/pages/features/query-filter.md

 - **Database side**: Whenever possible, the filter is applied in the SQL query.
 - **Application side**: The filter is always applied to the query result.

-This feature allows to exclude some entities or include only specific entities to handle some scenarios such as:
+This feature allows to exclude or include specific entities to handle scenarios such as:
 - [Soft Delete](#soft-delete)
 - [Multi-Tenancy](#multi-tenancy)
 - [Logical Data Partitioning](#logical-data-partitioning)